yshrsmz/BuildKonfig/README.md

 - `defaultConfigs` Set values which you want to have in common. **Required**.
 - `targetConfigs` Set target specific values as closure.
 You can overwrite values specified in `defaultConfigs`.
 - `buildConfigField(String type, String name, String value)` Add new value or overwrite existing one.
+- `buildConfigNullableField((String type, String name, String value)` Add new nullable value or overwrite existing one.

 Above configuration will generate following codes.